kimdogyeom/Nxt-EduSubmit/replit.md

 # Overview

-This is a Streamlit-based Student Assignment Submission and Management System.
-The application allows students to submit assignments online while enabling professors (administrators) to monitor submission status.
+This is a Streamlit-based Student Assignment Submission and Management System v1.0.
+The application allows students to submit assignments online while enabling professors (administrators) to monitor submission status, evaluate submissions with grades (A-F) and comments, and manage reference materials.
 The system features role-based access with two user types: students and administrators (professors).
 Data is stored in SQLite database and files are saved to local server folders.

 # User Preferences